dplochcoder/HollowKnight.BugPrince/README.md

 Dice Totems are the exception, and are an _instanced_ resource like Simple Keys are traditionally.
 Any player who obtains a dice totem increases everyone's total, but when used, only the spending player loses a totem.

+#### Auto Save

+To prevent irreversible breakage, BugPrince will auto-save your game every time a transition selection is made if you are the _host_ in a multiplayer ItemSync save.

 #### Race Conditions

 Whether you are host or not, you may encounter a situation where you enter a new transition, but another player makes a transition selection before you do.
 BugPrince will do its best to preserve your decision transparently, but this is not always possible.